UMAprotocol/UMIPs/UMIPs/umip-157.md

 Step through all events between the last validated bundle's end block and `e` (e.g. all `e`'s with blocks >= the `bundleEndBlock` for the chain `e.chainId` in the preceding validated bundle and <= `e.block`).
 For each deposit, add the `e.amount` to the opening balance, and for each refund or fill, subtract `e.amount` from the opening balance.

 ##### Handling running balance bounds
-If at any point in time, the running balance exceeds the [target upper or lower bounds](#selecting-running-balance-bounds-for-bridging-event), then reset the running balance count to the target.
+If at any point in time, the running balance exceeds the [threshold upper or lower running balance](#selecting-running-balance-bounds-for-bridging-event), then reset the running balance count to the "target lower" or "target upper".
 The running balance for computing the incentive fee for `e` is computed as if the running balance at the time of the event `e` was added to `e.amount`.
 The next bridge event `e_{i+1}` just will use the target running balance instead of the opening balance `+ e.amount`.

+For example, if the `threshold_upper_bound=100`, `target_upper_bound=50`, then if the running balance exceeds 100, then reset it to 50.
+Similarly if the threshold lower bound is passed, then go to the target lower bound.

 Once you get to `e`, stop and you have the running balance for `e`.